-For example, a macro conversion would be how many people end up buying your product.
+An example of a macro conversion would be how many people end up buying your product.
 A micro conversion would be optimizing how many people click the “add to cart” button or view your “pricing page”.
-As you already know, just because someone added something to their cart or viewed your pricing page, it doesn’t mean they will purchase your product.
+As you already know, just because someone added something to his or her cart or viewed your pricing page doesn’t mean he or she will purchase your product.

 Lesson #7: Drastic changes = drastic results

-Once you optimize your conversions by making all of the major changes, you’ll notice that small tweaks stop having huge impacts on your conversion rate.
-From headlines to button colors, these small tweaks will stop having huge impacts on your conversion rate.
+Once you optimize your conversions by making all of the major changes, you’ll notice that small tweaks – from headlines to button colors – stop having huge impacts on your conversion rate.

-It’s not that those small tweaks aren’t important, it’s more so that you’ve taken care of all of the low hanging fruit that is stopping people from converting.
-At this point you’re best chance of boosting your conversion rates, or more importantly revenue, is to make drastic changes.
+It’s not that those small tweaks aren’t important.
+It’s just you’ve taken care of all the low hanging fruit that is stopping people from converting.
+At this point your best chance of boosting your conversion rates or, more importantly, revenue is to make drastic changes.

 Many of these changes won’t work out, but some will have a positive impact.
 Just get creative as that is the trick to boosting revenue.
 For example, a drastic change I made that tripled my contact requests was changing my contact page to an infographic.

 Lesson #8: Don’t forget to optimize your back end for conversions